 This tutorial uses SQL Server Standard Edition 2014, so not every configuration option presented in this guide works for everyone, and not all of them provide noticeable performance benefits for every workload.

 - Setting up the Compute Engine instance and disks.

 This tutorial uses billable components of Google Cloud, including:

 - SQL Server Standard preconfigured image

 The Pricing Calculator can generate a cost estimate based on your projected usage.
 The provided link shows the cost estimate for the products used in this tutorial, which can cost over 4 dollars (US) per hour and over 3000 dollars per month.
-New Google Cloud Platform users might be eligible for a free trial.
+New Google Cloud users might be eligible for a free trial.

 Before you begin

 Sign in to your Google Account.